bbauska/W3Cx-5of5/README.md

 <h5>Adding elements to an array</h5>

-We can add new elements using a new index, if you want to add a new element at the end, use the push method!
+<p>We can add new elements using a new index, if you want to add a new element at the
+end, use the push method!</p>

 <pre>
 1.  &gt; var a = &lbrack;1,2,"three"&rbrack;;